kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 #### 5. Train the Model

 Run MODEL.py to run the training program.
 This code create a custom neural network with the architecture specified above and train it for 30 epochs.
 To prevent overfitting it uses validation data and performs checkpointing.
 The models are saved in Models/Model HDF5/Regression by default.
 The finally created model is the most accurate model.
+The model makes predictions as shown below.
+You will see the model returning the steering angles instead of displaying Left, Right or Forward as shown here.

 #### 6. Convert the model to a TF-Lite model